 C.S.
 Lewis writes about seeing “glory” or “an image of glory” in nature and its effect on us.
-We see beauty, majesty—glory and longing, and love rise up in our souls.
-We see a majestic mountain view, or a forest stream bathed in dappled sunlight, or a breathtaking sunset and we long to express love for the glory that we see.
+We see beauty, we see majesty—and something happens in the deepest parts of our soul.
+Glory and longing, and love rise up in our souls.
+We see a majestic mountain view, or a forest stream bathed in dappled sunlight, or a breathtaking sunset and we long to express love and appreciation for the glory that we see.

 Our hearts cry out